arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.getting-started-with-ros2/content.md

 [Here](assets/ros2_turtleNative.zip), you can download the files for dockerized deployment.

-Within this directory, you will have three essential files that define your dockerized ROS2 application:
+Within this directory, you will have three essential files that define your dockerized ROS 2 application:

 - Docker Compose configuration
 - Dockerfile